Years 5 to 12

 Topic for debate

 - Choose an issue relevant to your students and to the curriculum, such as the amount of homework students are required to do.
-If you'd like to see the kinds of issues the Parliament has been discussing recently, look at News from our Parliament.
+If you'd like to see the kinds of issues the Parliament has been discussing recently, have a look at Hansard or current media.
 If you're stuck for ideas, use one of our scripts in the toolkit.

 - With students, develop a plan to address the issue, for example, to ban homework.
 This plan will be your bill.